shams-nahid/My-Daily-AWS-Study/security/01 Security Threat.md

   - Cross Site Scripting
   - Check Headers
 - When `Cloudfront` is used, set `WAF` in front of `Cloudfront`
+- `Rate Based ACL Rules` can be used to avoid potential threat

 ## AWS Shield

 - Use to prevent the `DDoS` attack